Northumbria-MPEE/Python_KD4014/_episodes/14-numpy-analysis.md

 > > {: .language-python}
 > {: .solution}
 >
 > An administrator realises that some test results may have been filed a day late or a day early.
-This makes the error bar on the case numbers +/- 200.
+This makes the error bars on day $i$ +- case_numbers[-1]..
 > Using the `matplotlib.pyplot.errorbar` function with the `yerr` keyword argument plot the case number data with error bars.
 > Label your axes and title  the plot.
 >